aldor007/RedSparrow-vagrant/README.md

 ```
 vagrant[.exe] up
 ```
-Afere ~10 minutes you have VM with:
+Afere ~10 minutes you'll have VM with:
 * repo of RedSparrow and RedSparrowFront
 * nginx, php,zmq